siandav/lbg_incubation_delegates/Sprint_preparation/readme.md

 [how to fork a repo on github](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo])

-### Contents of this repository
+### Contents of this folder

-This github repository contains materials for each sprint of the incubation program, as the 4 folders named per sprint, and materials you will need for all sprints
+This github folder contains materials for sprint preparation work on your incubation program